IT4063C-Fall24/hello-github-ajunparmar/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
 - .
+How to Clone a repository
+- Typing in code in Github
+- Getting familiar with the platform in general

 **I struggled with:** (repeat as needed)
 - .
+Using Github for the first time

 **I need the instructor to help me with:** (repeat as needed)
 - .
+More information on how to use GitHub in General

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20 ] out of 20.

 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
+- .Canvas Resources
-- .
+- Youtube

 **I received help from the following people:** (repeat as needed)
 - .
+N/A